bruno-zahirovic/OmniIsaacGymEnvs-NybbleSim2Real/README.md

 ![nybble_transfered](https://github.com/user-attachments/assets/fca84696-0dc9-44d2-8db8-ebfc106f8867)

-Reults aren't perfect but considering the hardware, it's better than expecetd!
+Results aren't perfect but considering the hardware, it's better than expecetd!
 The videos of the results, including different surfaces, are located in the _Results_ subdir of this repo.

 # Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim